KyleRego/KyleRego.github.io/collections/_software_development_notes/anki-database-schema-notes.markdown

 {% endhighlight %}

 - id
-  - The primary key id
+  - The primary key id of the note record
   - Based on the time the note was created
 - guid
   - A globally unique id
 - mid
+  - The note's model (note type) id
 - mod
-  - The model (note type) id
+  - Last time modified?
 - usn

 ### The tags column